mtsmn/IoT/GA_information_management/ga_im_definitions.md

 Interface resources                        | Description
 ------------- | ------------- | -------------
 Logical interface | A programmatic construct that your applications can connect to or subscribe to to see the state of a device.
 A logical interface is used to define the normalized view onto the device state in {{site.data.keyword.iot_short_notm}}.
 A logical interface must be associated with a logical interface schema.
 The state is updated in response to inbound device events.
+You can optionally specify a meaningful alias name for your logical interface.
+The alias can be referenced in the API call or topic string subscription that is used to retrieve the state of a device, instead of using the auto-generated logical interface identifier.
 Physical interface                         | A physical interface is used to model the interface between a physical device and {{site.data.keyword.iot_short_notm}}.
 Event types can be associated with physical interface.

 Instance resources                        | Description